How To Do Live Streaming: The Best Live Stream Setup

 Software Encoder + Capture card

-As the name implies, software encoders are programs that need to be installed in a separate computer that allows you to edit as well as encode data.
+As the name implies, software encoders or live streaming software are programs that need to be installed in a separate computer that allows you to edit as well as encode data.
 To use a software encoder, you need a capture card.

 Examples include capture cards like the Blackmagic Design Intensity Pro—these are common for in-game streaming setups but can also serve for live streaming in general.
 The video below has more information about capture cards.